-- F9: reload default parameter (or factory setting)
+- F9: reload default parameters (or factory settings)

 - F10: record the modifications and quit

 - ESC: cancel the modifications and quit.

 The navigation is done by using the directional arrows on the keyboard.
 One validate or enter inside an option using the ENTER key.
-In most of the BIOS models, you move until the Boot menu is highlighted, then find the peripheral selection for the boot (boot device, boor sequence, boot priority) and finally put the various devices in the first, second, third etc ... positions, reflecting the boot order you wish.
+In most of the BIOS models, you move until the Boot menu is highlighted, then find the peripheral selection for the boot (boot device, boot sequence, boot priority) and finally put the various devices in the first, second, third etc ... positions, reflecting the boot order you wish to apply.